Oona King: Parliamentary career

 Winning the seat in 1997, King became the second black woman to be elected as a member of parliament, the first having been Diane Abbott.
 In her "truly first-class maiden speech", King described the racial abuse she and her family had suffered as a child.
 She referred to herself as "multi-ethnic", representing "a truly multicultural constituency where hardship and deprivation gave birth to Britain's greatest social reforms."
 She described William Beveridge and Clement Attlee as "surrounded by an East End infant mortality rate of 55%" and said this led to social reforms, including the NHS.
 She emphasised a need for coherence in the strategy for eradicating poverty, and the importance of education in its elimination.

 King served on the international development select committee, and as the vice-chair of the All-Parliamentary Group on Bangladesh.
 She was selected to second the Queen's Speech debate in November 2002, where she also discussed her views on genocide and a visit to Rwanda.
 King served as the Parliamentary Private Secretary to the Secretary of State for Trade and Industry and the Minister for e-commerce.
 In 2003 she was selected as one of "100 Great Black Britons".

 King supported the 2003 invasion of Iraq, which was controversial for her constituency's large Muslim population.
-King has said that she does not regret voting for the war in Iraq, "I could never have voted against getting rid of Saddam Hussein.
+In 2007, King said that she does not regret voting for the war in Iraq, "I could never have voted against getting rid of Saddam Hussein.
 He was responsible for the deaths of one million people."
-However, after seeing how poorly the United States had handled the crisis of Hurricane Katrina and its aftermath in New Orleans, she has conversely said that:
+She had said in September 2005, after seeing how poorly the United States had handled the crisis of Hurricane Katrina and its aftermath in New Orleans, that:

 it shows that America has no grasp whatever on the activity needed to rebuild a destroyed city.
 And if they can't do that in their own country, then it's obvious why they can't do it in Iraq.
 So ...
 I regret that we went to war with a country that has shown itself to be incapable of the very basic actions required to deal with post-conflict reconstruction.